-FACULTY: Blodgett, Harper, Holman, Kohl, Oldenburg, Shrestha, Summers, Vincenti, Walsh
+FACULTY: Blodgett, Kohl, Summers, Walsh

-Drawing on a flexible array of disciplines and perspectives, the 48-credit D.S. in Information and Interaction Design program offers an engaged, critical approach to interactive media and information technology that encourages innovation and discovery.
-Through interdisciplinary courses in topics like cognitive psychology, library science, computer science, user research and interaction design, students become leaders, innovators and researchers in the fields of user experience design, interaction design and user research.
-This program is one of very few doctoral degree programs in the country that allows students to approach user experience design from both humanist and human-computer interaction perspectives, and with a strong balance between theory and practice.
+Drawing on a flexible array of disciplines and perspectives, the 48-credit D.S. in Information and Interaction Design program offers an engaged, critical approach to information and interaction design for humans.
+Through interdisciplinary courses in topics like cognitive psychology, library science, computer science, user research and interaction design, students become leading researchers and designers who can create innovative design solutions based on a solid understanding of human behavior.